PNG grad Alicia Abshere follows family legacy becoming a Rangerette - Port Arthur News

 Former Rangerettes (Forevers) are given the option to be mentors for incoming freshmen.
 Guillory said people have asked is she will “adopt” Abshere.

 “I am already her forever grandmother,” she said.
 “I want her to get the experience from other Rangerettes so they can share their experiences with her.
 She already knows me.
-I am very excited for her to go I this…I think we are all still up there in; it is above Cloud Nine.”
+I am very excited for her to go do this…I think we are all still up there in; it is above Cloud Nine.”

 Showoffs are Aug.
 20, where the freshmen will be introduced and preform two dances and she will wear her uniform for the first time in Kilgore College’s first game against Tyler Junior College Sept.
 4. The Rangers’ first home game is Sept.
 11.